Reviews You Can Rely On

 Narrow handle

+While other high-end knife companies offer blade sharpening services with their hunt-ready options, like the North Fork, Havalon keeps prices low on its knives by providing accessory blades; it's up to you what option you prefer and where and how you want to absorb the extra cost.
 With the Piranta's scalpel-style blades, you can work with a finer edge than any permanent knife blade.
 However, the interchangeable blades can rattle or even pop off the blade stud if you pry too much, which can be disconcerting when bearing down on the knife or cutting through a kill that you plan to eat later.
-It should go without saying that this isn't the burliest knife we tested, and the narrow handle on this lightweight knife can feel a little less than adequate for tough cutting.
-The similarly lightweight Benchmade 535 Bugout offers better ergonomics, and although you won't benefit from exchanging for a fresh blade, at least you can have the company rehone your knife back to factory standard edging when your hunting season is through.
-The same goes for the other hunting-focused design in our lineup, the North Fork.
-There's nothing quite like working with a factory-honed blade.
+The narrow handle on this lightweight knife can also feel a little less than adequate for tough cutting.
+The similarly lightweight Benchmade 535 Bugout offers better ergonomics, and you can have the company hone your knife back to factory standard when your hunting season is through.
 For anyone not interested in the time and effort needed for sharpening, the choice is clear: the interchangeable blades of the Piranta are a game changer when it comes to dressing game.

 Read more: Havalon Piranta Original review